Overseas Development Institute (ODI)

 A change in focus

-The growing focus on global public goods like climate change mitigation, and the decreasing relevance of categories like 'the global south', mean that we will work increasingly on policy in developed countries as well as ‘developing’ countries.
+The growing focus on global public goods like climate change mitigation, and the decreasing relevance of categories like 'the global south', mean that they will work increasingly on policy in developed countries as well as ‘developing’ countries.

-We will focus increasingly beyond the ‘aid’ debate, seeking to promote solutions to global development through influencing rules, policies and practice in areas such as tax, trade, migration, climate change and global governance in ways that benefit the poorest people.
+They will focus increasingly beyond the ‘aid’ debate, seeking to promote solutions to global development through influencing rules, policies and practice in areas such as tax, trade, migration, climate change and global governance in ways that benefit the poorest people.